Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-form.md

 -->

 <a id="pages"></a>
-##Pages
+<a id="add-page"></a>
+## Add a custom page
 Add a custom page when you have several custom fields that you want to group within that page.
 You can add and reorder custom pages.

-<a id="add-page"></a>
-### Add a custom page

 0. From the Layout page of the WIT you've selected, click New page.